-All students seeking re-entry to the Methodist University Nursing Department BSN Program must complete an application for readmission.
-They will be evaluated by the Admissions, Retention, and Progression Committee with program applicants for that admission cycle.
+All students seeking re-entry to the Methodist University Nursing Department BSN Program must complete an application for readmission, submit a progression plan, and interview with the Admissions, Progression, and Retention Committee.
+Re-entry Applicants will be evaluated with other program applicants for that admission cycle.